abeyyoseph/OtherProjects/BreastCancerClassificationCNN/README.md

-# Breast Cancer Classification using CNN
+# Breast Cancer Histopathology Image Binary Classification using CNN

 ## Overview
 This project implements a Convolutional Neural Network (CNN) for binary classification of breast histopathology images (from https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images) as either **cancerous** or **benign**.
 The dataset consists of small, color images of size 50x50 pixels.
 The model is designed to address class imbalance, optimize performance, and avoid overfitting while maintaining computational feasibility.